·

 Instructions

-- Put all dry ingredients in large mixing bowl.
+• Put all the dry ingredients in a large mixing bowl.

-- I know I said this is no-knead, but I do knead the dough at this point a few times to incorporate any flour left in bowl.
-If yours is completely mixed then skip this step.
+• I know I said this is no-knead, but I do knead the dough at this point a few times to incorporate any flour left in the bowl.
+If your dough is completely mixed, then skip this step.

-- Cover the dough in bowl with plastic wrap and let sit overnight and up to 24 hours.
+• Cover the dough in a bowl with plastic wrap and let it sit overnight and up to 24 hours.

-- Remove the dough and form it into a ball and set on parchment paper.
+• Remove the dough and form it into a ball, and set it on parchment paper.

-- Cover the ball of dough with plastic wrap and let sit for 2 hours more.
+• Cover the ball of dough with plastic wrap and let it sit for 2 hours more.
 I like to dust my dough with flour at this point to keep the plastic from sticking.

-- If desired, dust dough with flour and score with a knife.
+• If desired, dust the dough with flour and score with a knife.

-- Using oven mitts, remove the hot dutch oven from the oven and set in your baking area for the moment.
+• Using oven mitts, remove the hot Dutch oven from the oven and set it in your baking area for the moment.

-- Cover the dutch oven with a lid and put back in the 500 degree oven for 40-45 minutes.
+• Cover the Dutch oven with a lid and put it back in the 500-degree oven for 40-45 minutes.
 Remove the lid in the last 15 minutes of baking.

-- Remove bread from oven when brown on top and done.
+• Remove the bread from the oven when brown on top and done.

 *No monies received from affiliates.
 All opinions are my own.